uiowa-mgb/uiowa-thesis/readme.md

 ## About

 The goal of this package is to implement the bare minimum needed to typeset a thesis at the university of Iowa.
-In theory you should be able to just `\documentclass{uithesis}` and carry on as if you were writing any other TeX document.
+In theory, you should be able to just `\documentclass{uithesis}` and carry on as if you were writing any other TeX document.
 We follow the requirements outlined [here](https://grad.uiowa.edu/academics/thesis-and-dissertation/preparing-formatting)